Skip to content

 Ultimately, this case posed several interesting questions and arguments regarding authorship and copyright law regarding intellectual property generated by an artificial intelligence system.
 However, while this case received significant media attention, it is important to note that unresolved issues still surround these matters.

-Argument 1: AI as a tool of expression
+Argument 1: AI as a Tool of Expression

 The main argument in the AI copyright case is whether AI can be considered a tool of expression suitable for copyright protection.